 - Automatically record payments, post them to the appropriate matter or client account, and sync its records with your firm’s accounting platform.

-- Allow your firm to provide clients with customized payment plans, as well as accept online payments in a variety of forms, including credit, debit, and eCheck.
+- Allow your firm to provide clients with customised payment plans, as well as accept online payments in a variety of forms.

 Let’s take a closer look at how Clio Payments streamlines the invoicing process by examining that process step-by-step.